Click on a Question to see the Answer

 College Now classes are usually limited to seniors and qualified juniors.
 Exceptions may be made for other students, deemed by their high school teachers to meet the prerequisite skills/aptitudes for each particular course.
 If you're interested in a particular class, ask the teacher if you're qualified to take it.

 Classes are taught by regular teachers at your high school.
-They must meet COCC's criteria for instructors and be approved by the COCC department in which their course is taught.
+Teachers must meet the same criteria as regular COCC faculty and be approved by the COCC department in which their course is taught.

 College Now classes are real college courses, that must meet the same outcomes and objectives as courses taught on campus.
 Your teacher will work with a COCC mentor to make sure the course covers the same material as an on-campus course.
 As a result, College Now courses are as rigorous as the courses taught on our campus.
-Whether you will find them hard or not depends on your preparation, background and work ethic.
-If you're worried, talk to your high school teacher.
-He or she can help you decide if you're ready for College Now.
+Whether you will find them hard or not depends on your preparation, study skills background and work ethic.
+If you're worried, talk to your high school teacher or counselor.
+They can help you decide if you're ready for College Now.

 If you drop the class before the "drop date," it will not show up on your transcript.
 Click on the College Now Calendar page for your high school to see exact drop dates; each school has a slightly different schedule.